A5 road (Latvia)

 The A5 is a national road in Latvia which is part beltway around Riga, connecting Salaspils to Babīte.
 The road is also known as Riga bypass.
 The road is part of European route E67, European route E77 and Latvian TEN-T road network.
 The length of A5 is 41 kilometer.
 Currently A5 has 1x1 lanes until interchange with A9 then it turns to 2x2 all the way until Babīte.
 Most of the traffic on A5 is made up by trucks.
 A5 crosses river Daugava on Riga HES, and the A5 part on the HES has been reconstructed in 2010/2011.
 Another part of A5 between A8 and A9 was reconstructed in 2011.
 There are plans to build a new bridge over Daugava opposite to the end of A4 (part of Riga bypass on other side of Daugava), in further future.
 Current speed limit is 90 km/h.
-The average AADT of A5 in 2016 was 12 482 cars per day.
+The average AADT of A5 in 2024 was 16,879 cars per day.

+In recent years, development on the A5 road in Latvia has continued with the aim of improving traffic flow and safety on the Riga bypass.
+A major reconstruction project was completed in 2023 near the interchange with the A7, including road surface renewal and improved signage.
+Additionally, preliminary work has begun for the long-discussed new bridge over the Daugava River, intended to link the A5 more directly with the A4 at the eastern end of the Riga bypass.
+The project is currently in the design and environmental assessment stage, with technical solutions and access control under review, and construction works expected to commence before the end of this decade.
+The latest design documentation specifies that the bridge will not include pedestrian or bicycle facilities.
+The new bridge is part of a broader plan to upgrade the entire A5 corridor, with the adjacent section between the new Daugava crossing and A7 being prepared for expressway standard as part of the same program.
+Eventually, key parts of the A5 are planned to be converted into dual carriageway to accommodate increasing freight traffic.
+Further enhancements to intersections and access points are also being evaluated as part of Latvia's national road development strategy.
+In addition, 32 left turns were eliminated between the A8 and A9 interchanges in 2023 to improve safety, and medium-speed control was introduced between Stūnīši and Jaunmārupe, with another control section planned further south near the Misa channel.
+The Babīte section of the A5 was fully reconstructed and opened in late 2024, including a new pavement structure, drainage, barriers, and an upgraded A10 junction.